 Shrubs are a useful asset to any garden.
 They add height and architectural interest.
 Evergreen shrubs added to herbaceous borders can give substance to a border and hold interest during winter months when most perennials die down.
 For the most part they are hardy and easy to maintain, requiring little pruning, and long lived.
 Here is a guide to a few of my favorite shrubs which will add interest to a garden at different times of the year.

 Shrubs for a winter garden

-There are some shruby climbers you can buy to add winter colour to deciduous trees.
+There are some shrubby climbers you can buy to add winter color to deciduous trees.
 Lonicera standishii ‘Budapest’ is one such example.
-Semi-evergreen this shruby honeysuckle has many scented pink-tinged white flowers in mid-winter, followed by red berries.
+Semi-evergreen this shrubby honeysuckle has many scented pink-tinged white flowers in mid-winter, followed by red berries.
 It will grow up to 2m in height and prefers a sheltered position.

 Shrubs for spring